inoas/gleam-elixir-phoenix-liveview-counter/docs/slides/slides.md

 ### Anything bad?

-- Complete exhaustiveness checks on `case` statements
+- Complete exhaustiveness checks on `case` statements.
 - The compiler, to be able to deal with broken/partial ASTs and still offer good help
   - Thus that we can have autosuggestions/completion and better IDE tooling.

-- To my knowledge, these features are on the core developer's lists
+<mdi-head-dots-horizontal /> To my knowledge, these features are on the core developer's lists.

 ---